-- d.
-Every entry must be identified by hybrid or variety name. - e.
-Each wheat sample shall consist of one gallon recleaned seed.
-May have a 2 1⁄2 3 inch in diameter cylinder placed in a glass gallon container to reduce the amount of grain to about three quarts.
+- Products exhibited in this division must have been a. grown by the 4H member in the previous year, with the exception of soybean and edible field bean seed. - Exhibits should be as mature as possible. b. - 4H member may show one exhibit in each class.
+C. - d.
+Every entry must be identified by hybrid or variety name. - Each wheat sample shall consist of one gallon re-cleaned e. seed.
+May have a $2\frac{1}{2}$ - 3 inch in diameter cylinder placed in a glass gallon container to reduce the amount of grain to about three quarts.